diggerwoo/libocli/doc/Quick Start Guide.md

 Author: Digger Wu (digger.wu@linkbroad.com)

-Libocli itself does not implement VTY I/O or editing fucntions, it depends on GNU readline which has strong capacity including: EMACS keys, TAB auto completion, double TABs help list, line history, etc.
+Libocli itself does not implement VTY I/O or editing fucntions, it depends on GNU readline which has strong capacity including: Emacs keys, TAB auto completion, double TABs help list, line history, etc.

-Libocli is actuall an add-on which encapsulate GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
+Libocli is actuall an add-on which encapsulates GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
-By utilizing Libocli, develper need only focus on CLI syntax design, and callback implementaion.
+By utilizing Libocli, develpers need only focusing on CLI syntax design, and callback implementaion.
-The example codes in this section shows how to use Libocli to quickly build a ping command.
+The example code in this section shows how to use Libocli to quickly build a ping command.

 ## 1.1 Create a command and register syntaxes

-Below codes are from [example/netutils.c](../example/netutils.c)
+Below code are from [example/netutils.c](../example/netutils.c)

-It gives a example ping CLI, which has three options:
+It implements a ping CLI, which has three options:
-- Options after "ping" keyword：-c to specify number of ICMP Echo requests, -s to specify packet length.
+- Options after the "ping" keyword："-c" to specify number of ICMP Echo requests, and "-s" to specify packet length.
-- "from" clause after destination host, to specify ping source interface address.
+- Optional "from" clause after destination host parameter, to specify the source IP address of ping.

-Like the convention of Linix manual, the syntax can be represents as:
+As the convention of Linix manual, the syntax can be represented as:
 >ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]

 ### 1.1.1 Define a symbol table
 ```
 /*
- * symbol table: syms_ping
+ * Symbol table:  syms_ping
- * DEF_KEY Macro: Define a symbol of Keyword type
+ * DEF_KEY Macro: Defines a symbol of Keyword type
- * DEF_VAR Macro: Define a symbol of Variable type
+ * DEF_VAR Macro: Defines a symbol of Variable type
- * ARG Macro: Define a callback arg, which will be delivered to callback function if command parsing successful
+ * ARG Macro:     Defines a callback argument, which will be delivered to callback function if parsing successful
- * LEX_* Macro: Define the lexcical type, for details reference src/lex.h
+ * LEX_* Macros:   Define the lexcical type, e.g LEX_IP_ADDR means IP address format.
  */
 static symbol_t syms_ping[] = {
 	DEF_KEY         ("ping",	"Ping utility"),